paley777/KonversiSuhu/README.md

 # Konversi Suhu

-Konversi Suhu adalah software desktop berbahasa C#.
-Software ini ditujukan untuk menjalankan fitur konversi suhu.

-## Integrasi
-Sistem ini menggunakan C#

-## Fitur Pengguna

-- Perhitungan sederhana
+"ConversionApp" is a C# language desktop software.
+This software is intended to run the temperature conversion feature.

-## Fitur Sistem
+## Integration

-- C#
+This system uses C#

-## Optimalisasi
+## User Features

--
+- Simple calculations

 ## Run Locally